Lucien-MG/arch-install/README.md

 # arch-install
 A bunch of scripts that can install arch linux in a easy and fast way.

 Welcome to arch-install project.
-Before everithing, The goal of this project need to be clarified.
+Before everything, The goal of this project need to be clarified.
 Arch-install is made for those who already know how to install arch or for those who want to learn.
 Don't take these install script to have an easy access to arch linux without understanding or without will to